Victim Advocacy Certificate Course

 Course Wrap-Up and Job Hunting Techniques

-WRITING ASSIGNMENTS: For each lesson you will submit a 50-point short answer/essay assignment covering the topics in that lesson's reading.
-These assignments are due by 9:00 a.m. each Friday.
+For each lesson you will submit a 50-point short answer/essay assignment covering the topics in that lesson’s reading.

-BULLETIN BOARD ASSIGNMENTS: You will also post your responses to six class participation assignments.
-These assignments are referred to as Bulletin Board Submissions and will be submitted by either selecting Bulletin Board Submission from within the lesson material, or by selecting 'Forums' under Activities on the Left Hand Block.
+You will also post your responses to six class participation assignments.
+These assignments are referred to as Bulletin Board Submissions and will be submitted by either selecting Bulletin Board Submission from within the lesson material, or by selecting ‘Forums’ under Activities on the course home page.

 All lesson objectives, assignments, and tests can be found in the Lesson Materials.

 Your grade will be based on your completion of six writing assignment assignments, two exams, and class participation/Bulletin Board Submissions.
-The exams and writing assignments can be accessed from within the lesson material, or by selecting 'Assignments' under Activities on the Left Hand Block.
-You will have the opportunity to engage in "class participation" by using the Bulletin Board tool to respond to the bulletin board assignments throughout the course.
+The exams and writing assignments can be accessed from within the lesson material, or by selecting ‘Assignments’ under Activities.
+You will have the opportunity to engage in “class participation” by using the Bulletin Board tool to respond to the bulletin board assignments throughout the course.
 Also, participating in the bulletin board assignments will enhance your understanding of the reading material.

 Your final grade will be figured as follows: